 In our daily life, we often see that a consumer’s preferences for product change according to their preferences, income, and the prices of the goods or prices of other goods.

 Here, the demand of a product can be defined as the quantity of a product that a consumer is eager to purchase, can afford at a given price, and is according to his/her preferences and taste.
 Whenever there is a change in any of those variables than the demand and supply of a product starts changing.

 Related Links: Elasticity of Demand

 Types of Demand

-- Direct or Derived Demand: The direct demand is defined when a goods manufactured is related with the demand for another product is known as the derived demand.
-For example; the demand for a silk yarn is the result of the demand for a silk cloth.
-However a direct demand of a goods can defined when the demand of a product is independent.
-For example, there is an autonomous demand for a cotton cloth.
+- Director Derived Demand: The direct demand is defined when goods manufactured is related to the demand for another product is known as the derived demand.
+For example; the demand for a silk yarn is the result of the demand for silk cloth.
+However, direct demand for goods can be defined when the demand for a product is independent.
+For example, there is an autonomous demand for cotton cloth.

-- Price Demand- The price demand refers to the amount of a goods or services an individual is eager to buy at a given price.
+- Price Demand- The price demand refers to the number of goods or services an individual is eager to buy at a given price.